lischilpp/opengl-3d-engine/README.md

 This is an [example main.cpp](https://github.com/lischilpp/opengl-3d-engine/tree/master/code/main.cpp) for using the engine.

 [Here](https://github.com/lischilpp/opengl-3d-engine/tree/master/code/engine) you can find an example voxel engine using the 3D Engine.

+## 📐 Design goals
+This engine aims to simplify and enhance the readability of 3D graphics code, while preserving the flexibility to choose between using the provided abstractions and writing custom code.
+To achieve this, it is designed with the maximum degree of modularity in mind.

 ## 📝 License
 This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details